mysunatislam/astha-live/README.md

 ## 🔒 Source Code & License
 This repository serves as the public web distribution mirror.
 The primary development repository is privately maintained.

-Copyright © 2026 Sunat Islam.
+Copyright © 2026 Mysunat Islam.
 All rights reserved.